andreimandrique/calculator/README.md

 # calculator
- This is the last project of The Odin Project foundatiion course
+ This is the last project of The Odin Project foundation course